Repairing plaster on masonry walls

-Each coating of Browning Plaster should not be more than 10mm thick, at the same time the final level needs to be about 1mm below the level of the surrounding plaster - how this is achieved will depend very much on the thickness of the original plaster, one coat of Browning Plaster may be sufficient or, with thick original plaster, two or more coats may be required to build-up the thickness.
+Each coating of Undercoat Plaster should not be more than 10mm thick, at the same time the final level needs to be about 1mm below the level of the surrounding plaster - how this is achieved will depend very much on the thickness of the original plaster, one coat of Undercoat Plaster may be sufficient or, with thick original plaster, two or more coats may be required to build-up the thickness.

 - Roughen the surface of the coating before it hardens - either score the surface with a crisscross pattern using the point of a trowel or use a scratching float (a wooden float through which nails have been driven so that the points stick through the bottom - not worth obtaining unless you plan to do a lot of plaster work).

-- Leave each coating to dry off for a couple of hours, then wet the area (flicking water from a brush or using a spray) and apply the next coating using the steel float to apply the Browning Plaster to the masonry from the hawk in the same manner as the first coating.
+- Leave each coating to dry off for a couple of hours, then wet the area (flicking water from a brush or using a spray) and apply the next coating using the steel float to apply the Undercoat Plaster to the masonry from the hawk in the same manner as the first coating.